In glum steel market, Abenomics-inspired Nippon Steel is upbeat

 "We still want our own blast furnace in ASEAN.
 But the oversupply problem in Asia may last for another 10 years and we need to be prepared to survive and improve our competitiveness," the 67-year-old CEO said.
 "We don't need to rush".

-Rival POSCO, by contrast, is keen on overseas expansion through building bigger steel mills outside its domestic South Korean market where it generates nearly 60 percent of its sales volume and is losing share to smaller rival Hyundai Steel Co (004020.KS), backed by automaker Hyundai Motor Co (005380.KS).
+Rival POSCO, by contrast, is keen on overseas expansion through building bigger steel mills outside its domestic South Korean market where it generates nearly 60 percent of its sales volume and is losing share to smaller rival Hyundai Steel Co , backed by automaker Hyundai Motor Co.

 "I don't envy what POSCO is doing," Muneoka said.